 Course Overview and Goals:

-A formal Information session will be held in fall 2022, and applications will open in the spring of 2023.
+A formal Information session will be held on October 8th, 2024, and applications will open in the spring of 2025.
 For questions, please email the program director, Eliza Thompson Ed.S, CCC-SLP

 Bisa Links Network is on the way!